naotoo1/Prototype-Based-Soft-Feature-Selection-Package/README.md

 MRSLVQ algorithms.
 The process of assessing feature relevance with Sofes aligns with a comparable approach established in the Nafes package, with the primary distinction being the utilization of prototype-based induction learners influenced by a probabilistic framework.
-The numerical evaluation of test results aligns Sofes’ performance with that of the Nafes package [https://vixra.org/abs/2308.0112](https://vixra.org/abs/2308.0112)
+The numerical evaluation of test results aligns Sofes’ performance with that of the Nafes package.
+[https://vixra.org/abs/2308.0112](https://vixra.org/abs/2308.0112)